Gian Filippo Felicioli

-Gian Filippo Felicioli (born 30 September 1997) is an Italian professional footballer who plays as a left back for club Foggia.
+Gian Filippo Felicioli (born 30 September 1997) is an Italian professional footballer who plays as a left-back for club Pro Patria.

 Club career

 Felicioli is an AC Milan's youth sector graduate.
 He received his first ever call-up to the senior team from the head coach Filippo Inzaghi ahead of a home Serie A game against Parma played on 1 February 2015; despite the call, he remained an unused substitute.
 He made his Serie A debut on 3 May 2015 against Napoli, replacing Giacomo Bonaventura after 84 minutes in a 3–0 away defeat.

 On 13 July 2016 he was loaned out to Serie B club Ascoli for one season.

 On 13 June 2017 he signed a new contract with AC Milan until 2021 and was immediately loaned out to Hellas Verona for the 2 consecutive seasons.
 The buyout option was also included in his loan deal.

 After only one year at Hellas Verona on loan, Felicioli joined to Serie B side Perugia until 30 June 2019 on loan from Milan.

 On 18 July 2019, Felicioli signed to Serie B club Venezia.

 On 31 August 2021, he returned to Ascoli on loan.

 On 11 July 2022, Felicioli was released from his contract with Venezia by mutual consent.

 On 23 July 2022, he signed with Cittadella.

 On 1 September 2023, Felicioli moved to Pergolettese.

 On 30 July 2024, Felicioli joined Foggia on a two-year deal.